The business name of the company is Multiconsult ASA. The company is a public limited liability company.

 Shareholders may cast a written vote in advance in matters to be discussed at the general meetings of the company.
 Such votes may also be cast through electronic communication.
 The access to cast votes in advance is subject to the presence of a safe method of authenticating the sender.
 The board of directors decides whether such a method exists before each individual general meeting.
 The notice of general meeting must state whether votes in advance are permitted and which guidelines, if any, that have been issued for such voting.

 The notice of general meeting may state that shareholders wanting to attend the general meeting must notify the company thereof within a certain period.
-This period cannot expire sooner than five days before the meeting.
+This period cannot expire sooner than two business days before the meeting.

 No shareholder may at general meetings vote for more than 25% of the shares issued by the company.
 Shares owned or acquired by a related party of the shareholder shall for this purpose be considered as equal to the shareholder’s own shares.
 As somebody’s related party is meant: